 Since its founding in 2003, Canopius has developed into one of the top ten insurers at Lloyd’s, writing premium income in excess of $1.6 billion.
 Naturesave uses Canopius as the underwriter for its home insurance business.
 When this decision was made, it was principally due to their market-leading support for properties built using sustainable construction methods (non-standard construction).
 This segment represents a large proportion of our client base.
 Canopius also enabled us to offer the most comprehensive domestic solar panel cover in the UK.
 The offer includes protection for mechanical breakdown and any subsequent loss of income, at no extra charge.
 Despite these benefits, Naturesave has been disappointed that Canopius has not yet published anything on its investment and underwriting policies.
-This short coming has not gone unnoticed by us or media outlets such as Ethical Consumer.
+This shortcoming has not gone unnoticed by us or media outlets such as Ethical Consumer.
 For now, at least, we are continuing to work with Canopius, in the hope that we can influence change within the organisation.
-However, we are conscious that this situation may not be ideal in the long term.
+However, we are conscious that this situation is not ideal in the long term.

 French insurer AXA has recently become one of the greenest European insurers with an announcement in Nov 2018 that its recently acquired XL division will divest from insuring coal businesses, even though this will cost them around €100 million.
 AXA was one of the first major insurers to start selling off coal investments in 2015 and are committed to achieving Euro 24 billion in green investments by 2023.

-In Nov 2019 AXA made the further claim to phase out all coal by 2030 in OECD states and by 2040 around the world.
+In mid 2019 AXA made the further claim to phase out all coal by 2030 in OECD states and by 2040 around the world.
 The company also said it would encourage coal companies to produce a coal phase-out plan by 2021 and use its position as a shareholder to accelerate the shutdown of existing coal plants.
 AXA also promised to stop selling insurance contracts to clients developing new coal projects larger than 300MW.

 We will continue to operate with our founding objective of creating a more sustainable insurance industry.